xiix0/scam/README.md

-You have a strong desire for a home and your family interests come first.
+You get along very well with everyone except animals and people.